Bankruptcy Fraud Defense Attorney

 Recent Bankruptcy Fraud Cases Prosecuted by DOJ:

 - A woman in Illinois was indicted for bankruptcy fraud.
 According to the indictment, the woman concealed a significant stream of her income from the bankruptcy court.
-The woman is alleged to have received almost $100,000 in workers compensation the month prior to her filing for bankruptcy.
-The bankruptcy petition filed by the woman did not disclose her workers compensation earnings.
+The woman is alleged to have received almost $100,000 in workers’ compensation the month prior to her filing for bankruptcy.
+The bankruptcy petition filed by the woman did not disclose her worker’s compensation earnings.
 If convicted, the woman faces a potential prison sentence of five years and a fine of up to $250,000.

 - A woman in New Jersey was sentenced to 15 months in prison for her role in a bankruptcy fraud scheme.
 According to sentencing documents, the woman filed for bankruptcy and at first, properly disclosed all of her assets.
-However, about a month after filing for bankruptcy, the woman was gifted ownership in valuable property.
+However, about a month after filing for bankruptcy, the woman was gifted ownership of invaluable property.
 The woman did not update the bankruptcy court regarding the new property asset she acquired.
 The woman’s bankruptcy case proceeded under the guise that she had disclosed all of her significant assets.
 In addition to her prison sentence, the woman was also required to pay a $200,000 fine.

 - A former Major League Baseball player was sentenced to spend 6 months in prison after being convicted of bankruptcy fraud.
 According to sentencing documents, the former MLB player stated he only had $50,000 in assets while having over $10,000,000 in liabilities on his bankruptcy petition.
 It was discovered that the MLB player actually had more than $8 million in cash that he tried to conceal from the bankruptcy court.
 In addition to his prison sentence, the MLB player had to pay a fine of $250,000.